-Michelle Venturella, Head Varsity Coach, Women's Softball, Division of Intercollegiate Athletics, Chicago, non-tenured, a first amendment to extend the current multi-year agreement, on a twelve-month service basis, on 100 percent time, effective August 16, 2015 through August 15, 2017.
-Coach Venturella's annual base salary will increase to

-\$96,860, effective August 16, 2015.
-This first amendment supersedes Coach Venturella's current employment contract effective from August 16, 2012 through August 15, 2015, and extends the existing amendments.
+MICHELLE VENTURELLA, head varsity coach, women's softball, Department of Intercollegiate Athletics, Chicago, non-tenured, a first amendment to extend the current multiyear agreement, on a twelve-month service basis, on 100 percent time, effective August 16, 2015, through August 15, 2017.
+Coach Venturella's annual base salary will increase to \$96,860, effective August 16, 2015.
+This first amendment supersedes Coach Venturella's current employment contract effective from August 16, 2012, through August 15, 2015, and extends the existing amendments.

-She shall be eligible for merit raises above the guaranteed base salary amount if justified by the periodic evaluations of the Athletic Director.
+She shall be eligible for merit raises above the guaranteed base salary amount if justified by the periodic evaluations of the athletic director.

-Coach Venturella shall have the opportunity to receive supplemental compensation in consideration of efforts contributing to exceptional Team performance and participation in certain games or tournaments:
+Coach Venturella shall have the opportunity to receive supplemental compensation in consideration of efforts contributing to exceptional team performance and participation in certain games or tournaments:

-Event Bonus Compensation Maintains NCAA Compliance and Achieved Student Athlete Academic \$2,000 annual increase Performance Goals Horizon League Regular Season 5% bonus of her base salary Championship 370 bonus of her base safary Horizon League Tournament Championship 5% bonus of her base salary Advancement to NCAA Tournament 5% bonus of her base salary (at-large bid) 370 bonus of her base saiary Wins NCAA Women's Softball 25% bonus of her base salary Championship 25 % bonus of net base safary Receives Head Coach of the Year from the \$2,500 bonus Horizon League \$2,300 bonus Receives National Coach of the Year \$10,000 bonus Team selected as a top 25 team in final poll \$5,000 bonus Auto Stipend Not to exceed \$8,700 annually during the term of the employment contract
+Event Bonus Compensation Maintains NCAA Compliance and Achieved Student- Athlete Academic Performance Goals \$2,000 annual increase Horizon League Regular Season Championship 5% bonus of her base salary Horizon League Tournament Championship 5% bonus of her base salary Advancement to NCAA Tournament (at-large bid) 5% bonus of her base salary Wins NCAA Women's Softball Championship 25% bonus of her base salary Receives Head Coach of the Year from the Horizon League \$2,500 bonus Receives National Coach of the Year \$10,000 bonus Team selected as a top 25 team in final poll \$5,000 bonus Auto Stipend Not to exceed \$8,700 annually during the term of the employment contract